coreyarch1234/Math-Save/README.md

 We aim to further our goals by actively developing the following features in our upcoming updates:
 1. Copy and paste equations by pressing 1 button.
 2. Search through math problems you have saved.
-3. Generate practice tests from math problems in your library.
+3. Generate practice tests from math problems in your library

 ![ScreenShot](https://i.imgur.com/7rLxAHY.png)